Do you use PayPal in Kenya? If you’re a freelancer, I bet you do.

 The saddest fact about it is this, there is no indication as to when the transaction will go through.
 Imagine you receive your hard earned $200 to your legitimate PayPal account but are unable to withdraw it for a week or more due to the above errors!

-3. Inability to add the Payoneer virtual account (US Payment Service)
+3. Inability to add the Payoneer Global Payment Service

-Now, one of the biggest benefits of Payoneer in Kenya was the fact that you could withdraw money from PayPal to your Payoneer card.
-This would be done through the addition of their US virtual account which they call the US Payment Service.
+Now, one of the biggest benefits of Payoneer in Kenya was the fact that you could withdraw money from PayPal to your Payoneer account.
+This would be done through the addition of their US virtual account which they now call the Global Payment Service.

 However, this was stopped by PayPal in mid-2014.
 From then till now, it is not possible to add this payment service.
 It only works for those accounts that had added the service to PayPal earlier.
 However no new additions are possible.